oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

   1. Open the navigation menu and click **Developer Services**.
 Under **Containers & Artifacts**, click**Container Registry**.
   2. In the left navigation, select `<your-compartment-name>`.
-  3. Click Create Repository.
+  3. Click **Create Repository**.
-  4. Create a **private repository** with your choice of repo name:
+  4. Create a private repository with your choice of repo name:

       ```
       <repo-name> = <image-path-name>/<image-name>
       ```